abecms/abecms/docs/abe-data.md

 > prefill="true"

-will add default values (limited with max-length)
+will add default content values

+> prefill-quantity="10"

+will as many content as the value